JulianOzelRose/LaFarge-CrackMe2-Keygen/README.md

 that the ruleset for this particular crackme specifies "no patching".

 ## Sources
-During the process of reverse engineering and creating the keygen for LaFarge's crackme #2, I relied on the following sources for guidance, insights, and techniques:
+During the process of reverse engineering and creating the keygen for LaFarge's CrackMe #2, I relied on the following sources for guidance, insights, and techniques:

 - [aleid: Solution-LaFarges-crackme-2](https://www.aldeid.com/wiki/Solution-LaFarges-crackme-2)
-  This comprehensive write-up by aleid offers a step-by-step walkthrough of the reverse engineering process for LaFarge's crackme #2.
+  This comprehensive write-up by aleid offers a step-by-step walkthrough of the reverse engineering process for LaFarge's CrackMe #2.
 The detailed explanations of the algorithms and techniques used were instrumental in understanding the crackme's inner workings.

 - [YouTube: Reverse Engineering the LaFarge Crackme #2 and keygen](https://www.youtube.com/watch?v=DEDYk8zN53A) This video tutorial provides a detailed walkthrough of the process of reversing the algorithm.
 Following along with the video helped solidify my understanding of the keygen creation process.